y9min/fleet/STRIPE_SUBSCRIPTION_SETUP.md

    - Sends an email to the company super admin via Resend
    - Email contains link to add payment method and view subscription

-4. **Payment Activation**: When the super admin adds a payment method via the Billing Portal, the subscription automatically becomes active.
+4. **Payment Activation**: When the super admin adds a payment method via the Billing Portal:
+   - The payment method is attached to the customer
+   - The `customer.subscription.updated` webhook is triggered
+   - The system automatically detects the incomplete subscription and confirms the payment intent
+   - The subscription becomes active immediately after payment confirmation

 5. **Vehicle Changes**:
    - Adding vehicles → Subscription quantity increases (prorated)